 Does the ocean hold the key to your success?
 A truly unique major that combines study in business and marine sciences, UNE’s B.S. in Marine Entrepreneurship allows you to nurture passions and career aspirations simultaneously.
-Our seaside campus, including a mile of coastline and a private island just off our shores, is the ideal environment for you to explore the intersection of business, management, economics, and marine science.
+Our seaside campus, including a mile of coastline and a private island just off our shores, is the ideal environment for you to explore the intersection of marine business, management, economics, and science.
 Let the new ocean economy work for you.

-Why UNE for Marine Entrepreneurship
+Why UNE for Your B.S. in Marine Entrepreneurship

-Located just feet from the ocean, our Marine Science Center is an ideal hub for research, housing an array of Ocean Clusters that focus on sea vegetables/seaweeds, aquaponics, aquarium sciences, and other areas related to the marine industry.
+Located just feet from the ocean, our Marine Science Center is an ideal hub for research, housing an array of ocean clusters that focus on sea vegetables/seaweeds, aquaponics, aquarium sciences, and other areas related to the marine industry.

 There are many ways you can navigate this major.
 The following are just some examples of the fascinating courses that the Marine Entrepreneurship major offers:

 - Discovering the Ocean Environment

 - The Marine Economy

 |BUEC 390 – Environmental Economics

 |BUMG 200 – Management

 |BUMG 301 – Organizational Behavior or BUMG 302 – Human Resource Mgmt or BUMG 307 – Operations Management